Savouring Spring in Canberra

 Of course, there are some indoor-focused stops worth making time for, even when Canberra’s weather is at its inarguable best.
 The Australian National Gallery will rarely disappoint (its next blockbuster exhibition, Versailles: Treasures from the Palace, opens 9 December), while spring is a good time to watch Aussie politics at its rawest by sitting in on Question Time at Parliament House (plenty of options across October and November).

 Once you’ve ticked all the above off your list, you’ll need to make sure you don’t miss two of Canberra’s best urban hubs, each a short stroll from the city centre.
-Slightly north of the YHA is Lonsdale Street Braddon, where food and beer lovers gather, often at outdoor tables.
+Slightly to the north is Lonsdale Street Braddon, where food and beer lovers gather, often at outdoor tables.
 For vegan treats, try Sweet Bones Bakery on nearby Elouera Street – the chai is some of the best in town and the dining options go well beyond baked goods.
 Nearby, coffee diehards head to Lonsdale Street Roasters, while beer drinkers cross the road to the home of makers, artists and well-patronised food vans at The Hamlet (below).
 Here, they try a local brew from Canberra’s smallest pub: The Hutch is so small that it only has two bar stools.

 Given the food focus of Lonsdale Street, you’ll want to pause, or perhaps cycle off a few calories with a bike ride around the lake, before tackling the New Acton arts precinct.
 When people wax lyrical about Canberra’s new vibe, they’ve often been here, either for a drink at New Acton’s visually compelling, slightly upmarket Monster Kitchen and Bar; a movie at Palace Electric (check out the stairwell round the corner – photo worthy); or to enjoy one of the neighbourhood’s community-focused events.